 How to write a B2B sales email template

-We’ve covered the essentials in what defines a good B2B email, now let’s write one.
+We’ve covered the essentials of what defines a good B2B email, now let’s write one.

 Your B2B emails should leave no room for doubt and that open doors of opportunity are built from 4 essential elements: